rundeck-plugins/docker/docker-container/README.md

 This will define the `nodename` attribute with the value of `docker:Name` and `hostname`  attribute with the value of `docker:IPAddress`

+Also, "dynamic" default values can be defined depending of an attribute of the docker container, for example: "docker-shell.<image:tag>.default=sh" or just "docker-shell.default=bash to apply it to all nodes"

 ### Mapping attributes from `docker inspect` result.